benjholla/benjholla.github.io/_posts/2016-3-15-call-graph-construction-algorithms-explained.md

 In this example `main` calls `foo`, which returns an allocation of type `A` that is then passed as a parameter in the call to `bar`.
 Again in this case the `toString` edge to `A`'s `toString` method would be missing because neither `bar` or its parents (`main`) allocated a type of `A`.

-As you may have guessed we could modify RTA to consider fields and method return/parameter types to improve the accuracy of RTA, which is exactly what [Tip and Palsberg](http://web.cs.ucla.edu/~palsberg/paper/oopsla00.pdf) proposed to do in the paper that inspired this post.
+As you may have guessed we could modify RTA to consider fields and the types of method parameters and method return types to improve the accuracy of RTA, which is exactly what [Tip and Palsberg](http://web.cs.ucla.edu/~palsberg/paper/oopsla00.pdf) proposed to do in the paper that inspired this post.
 In their paper, Tip and Palsberg propose to add several more constraints to RTA.

 The first set of constraints concerns global variables and forms the basis for the first variation of RTA, Field Type Analysis (FTA).
 FTA adds the constraint that any method that reads from a field can inherit the allocated types of any method's allocated or inherited allocation types.